Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Synopsis

 I realize this and the companion article are probably confusing to understand.
-In essence this is how the speedbrake operates:
+In essence this is how the speedbrake operates (in no particular order):

 • A potentiometer enables accurate calibration (in ProSim737) of the DOWN and ARM position of the speedbreak lever.
 This enables the condition korrys to illuminate at the correct time.